Porto intro > Sights and Actvities > Day trips > Porto Beaches >2 days in Porto > 1 week Porto > Braga Day trip

 The Ribeira river front at early evening

 It is sad that many of these opportunist thieves are not Portuguese and travel to Portugal from less well-off European countries.
 As a destination Porto is significantly safer than the major tourist cities of Spain (eg Barcelona and Madrid) and has less recorded tourist thefts and crime than Lisbon, in part due to the large migrant and poorer population of Lisbon.
-It should be noted that Lisbon has a low crime rate when compared to other Western Europe capital cities and most of Lisbon’s crime is in areas where visitors would never think about going to.
+It should be noted that Porto and Lisbon has a low crime rate when compared to other Western Europe capital cities and most of Lisbon’s crime is in areas where visitors would never think about going to.

 The centre of the Porto is safe to walk around at night but always stay to well-lit areas and avoid dark cut through or alleys.
 Being severely intoxicated by alcohol does dramatically increase the risk of petty theft and if a little worse for-wear (often from Port tasting tours) take a taxi home.
 All hotels and bars will be happy to order a taxi.